Changes to heritage properties

 The criteria for major new construction includes:

-A Heritage Planner will provide a complete list of the requirements for an application, however, the following documents are generally required:
+A heritage planner will provide a complete list of the requirements for an application, however, the following documents are generally required:

 Staff review applications to determine if they meet all City requirements.
 Upon acceptance of a complete application, the City issue a notice of receipt.
-A report will be prepared and sent to the Built Heritage Sub-Committee (BHSC), Planning Committee or the Agriculture and Rural Affairs Committee, and then City Council.
+A report will be prepared and sent to the Built Heritage Committee, Planning Committee or the Agriculture and Rural Affairs Committee, and then City Council.
 Council may approve the application with or without conditions, or refuse it.

 Commissioner of Oath

-Plans and Studies
+Plans and studies

 Guide to preparing cultural heritage impact statements